Bridge2AI-Voice as a Biomarker of Health

 What is this Study about?

-The human voice is unique to each individual and contains features that have been linked to Parkinson's, mood disorders, and certain cancers.
+The human voice is unique to each individual and contains features that have been linked to diseases such as Parkinson's, mood disorders, and certain cancers.
 There is an increased interest in using voice in the diagnosis of disease, however current databases are limited in size.
-The main purpose of the Bridge2AI study is to build an open science database of human voices, respiratory sounds, other health data, and metadata that can be used to fuel artificial intelligence research related to voice.
-We aim to record speech data of patients with neurological and neurodegenerative conditions.
-We are currently only recruiting participants in Ontario.
+The main purpose of the Bridge2AI study is to build a large open science database of human voices, speech and respiratory sounds, other health data, and associated metadata that can be used to fuel artificial intelligence research related to voice.
+The neurological cohort aims to record speech data of patients with neurological and neurodegenerative conditions.

 What Will Happen in This Study?